Table of Contents

 The course proceeds through a series of two-week “epochs,” each with its own set of assigned materials and creative work.
 All materials are accessible digitally at no cost, either on the open internet or through the campus library.

-Students are not expected to study every word of the assigned materials; rather, they should generally familiarize themselves with all and choose one or two each week to focus on especially.
+Students are not expected to study every word of the assigned materials; rather, they should generally familiarize themselves with all and choose one or two in each epoch to focus on especially.

 Worldbuilding